 Poison Ivy grows in different forms; sometimes it is a shrub, sometimes as a plant low to the ground, sometimes as a vine climbing upward (especially on trees).
-The adage, "Leaves of Three- Let It Be," applies here.
+The adage, "Leaves of Three- Let It Be," is true.

 Some people are extremely allergic to this easily identified plant.
 If seen, others should be alerted to its location, so they can avoid it.
-A line of Technu® products, available in most drug stores, can help prevent contracting the poison.
-It is recommended to wear gloves and long-sleeved shirts when working in areas of Poison Ivy.
+It is recommended to wear gloves and longsleeved shirts when working in areas of Poison Ivy.